Invoker Commands (Explainer)

 Accessibility

-For built-in behaviours command
+For built-in behaviours command attribute maps to specific accessibility

-attribute maps to specific accessibility mappings which are placed on the button.
-The button may also use the commandfor
+mappings which are placed on the button.
+The button may also use the

-referenced element to gather other details (for example the state of the element) to reflect that state on the button.
+of the element) to reflect that state on the button.

-These mappings will happen implicitly on the browsers Accessible Nodes, and so while (for simplicity) this secion refers to various aria-
+These mappings will happen implicitly on the browsers Accessible Nodes, and so

-attributes, buttons will not sprout these attributes in the DOM, but the effective equivalent will be exposed to Assistive Technologies.
+buttons will not sprout these attributes in the DOM, but the effective

-Buttons with these popover commands will implicitly receive aria-details=IDREF
+Buttons with these popover commands will implicitly receive

-matches that of the commandfor
+aria-details=IDREF, where IDREF matches that of the commandfor attribute,

-attribute, under certain conditions while the popover is in the showing state.
+under certain conditions while the popover is in the showing state.

 Why?

-Some Assistive Technologes allow users to press a keyboard shortcut to navigate to the element pointed to by aria-details
+Some Assistive Technologes allow users to press a keyboard shortcut to navigate

-.
-This is useful in scenarios where the popover is not the invoking element’s next accessibility sibling, such as if there are buttons or other controls between the invoking button and the popover.
+the popover is not the invoking element’s next accessibility sibling, such as if there are buttons

-Browsers are expected to omit aria-details
+Browsers are expected to omit aria-details based on heuristics where it is redundant,

-based on heuristics where it is redundant, such as the contents of the popover being the next accessibility sibling to the invoking element, or while the popover’s contents are not traversable, such as when it is hidden, or not in the DOM.
+such as the contents of the popover being the next accessibility sibling to the invoking element, or while

-Browsers should also omit aria-details
+Browsers should also omit aria-details when the invoking button is a descendant

-when the invoking button is a descendant of the popover it refers to, for example a close button inside the popover.
+of the popover it refers to, for example a close button inside the popover.

-Buttons will also implicitly receive an aria-expanded
+Buttons will also implicitly receive an aria-expanded value.
+The state of the

-value will map to the state of the popover.
-When the popover is open the button will have aria-expanded="true"
+aria-expanded value will map to the state of the popover.
+When the popover is

-.
-If the button is an descendant of the popover then it will be explictly set to aria-expanded="undefined"
+aria-expanded="false".
+If the button is an descendant of the popover then it

-, indicating to assistive technology that the expanded state is not applicable to this button.
-This attribute will be recomputed whenever the popover changes state, such that the button always reflects the state of expansion.
+This attribute will be recomputed whenever the popover changes state, such that

 Why?

-Some Assistive Technologies will announce the state of expansion while the button is focussed, for example a <button aria-expanded=false>File</button>
+Some Assistive Technologies will announce the state of expansion while the

-may be announced by a screen reader as “File, button, collapsed”, while <button aria-expanded=true>File</button>
+may be announced by a screen reader as “File, button, collapsed”, while

-may be announced by a screen reader as File, button, expanded
+<button aria-expanded=true>File</button> may be announced by a screen reader

-.
-This is helpful information for users who require an alternative of the visual confirmation of the popover being rendered on screen.
+an alternative of the visual confirmation of the popover being rendered on

-If the popover element is not in the DOM, browsers should ensure the button has the aria-expanded=false
+If the popover element is not in the DOM, browsers should ensure the button has

 Buttons with these popover commands will also have focus restored to the button when the popover closes.
 This will require the popover keeping a reference to the opening button so that it can return the focus to that button.